IZO-Ong/CV-Exercise/README.md

 - **YOLO**: Model tracking for exercise counting.
 - **LangChain**: Used for Retrieval-Augmented Generation with OpenAI.
 - **SQLite3**: Data storage and management.

-## Contributions
-Contributions are welcome!
-Feel free to fork the repo and submit pull requests.